sulu/SuluAutomationBundle/UPGRADE.md

 ### AutomationViewBuilder refactored to AutomationViewBuilderFactory

-For more consistency with the core bundle, the `AutomationViewBuilder` has been refactored to the `AutomationViewBuilderFactory`.
+The `AutomationViewBuilder` has been refactored and renamed to `AutomationViewBuilderFactory` to be consistent with the Sulu core.

 In order to add the automation tab to a custom view.
 You now have to inject the `AutomationViewBuilderFactory` into your custom admin class.